2025 Bilt Rewards Mastercard Review: Gimmick or Worth It?

 Overall, when it comes to the BIlt Mastercard, I’m of two minds.
 One of those minds is extremely interested in the concept of the card, impressed with the rental portal, and pleased with rapid-fire additions to the card — including a 1.25¢ per point travel portal redemption option.
 Yet, my other mind is a bit annoyed by the five transactions requirement, lack of a sign-up bonus, and poor redemption value of non-travel options.
 So which mind wins out?

 Personally, I think the Bilt card makes a lot of sense for me.
 The ability to pay rent with a card and score rewards earns it a place in my wallet while that travel portal option makes it icing on the cake.
-And, as for that five transaction nuisance, the other multipliers the card offers make it easy enough to make those transactions without sacrificing much opportunity cost.
+And, as for that five-transaction nuisance, the other multipliers the card offers make it easy enough to make those transactions without sacrificing much opportunity cost.

-Ultimately, the Bilt Rewards Mastercard is a fascinating card and I’m excited to see how it develops.
+Ultimately, the Bilt Rewards Mastercard is a fascinating card and I’m excited to see how it continues to develop.
 On top of that, the card in its current form could be a good pick for the right person.
 Yet, the card isn’t for everyone — so don’t be too wooed by its unique aspects and be sure to really take a look at what it offers before jumping on board.

 Frequently Asked Questions About Bilt Rewards